aleph0io/rapier/rapier-system-property/README.md

         </dependency>
     </dependencies>

-Next, define a component class that uses the `@SystemProperty` annotation to create a dependency on a system property:
+Next, define a component class that uses the `@SystemProperty` annotation to create a dependency on a system property.
+Names are allowed to have the characters `[-a-zA-Z0-9_.]`.

     @Component(modules = {
         // Note that we refer to the generated module here, by name